willdurand/willdurand.github.io/_posts/2022-04-11-on-writing-a-network-stack-part-2.md

 ## User Datagram Protocol (UDP)

 UDP is a communication protocol listed in the _Transport_ layer of the TCP/IP model.
-The protocol is "not connected", which means there is no end-to-end connection.
+This protocol is "not connected", which means there is no end-to-end connection.
 It is considered unreliable because packets could be lost and the emitter wouldn't have any (built-in) way to know that.
 On the other hand, this makes UDP simpler to implement (compared to [TCP][] for instance).